andriyanov/netcop/README.md

 ```

 ### Checking
-In a bool context a `Conf` object returns whether it's empty or not, or in other words, whether a specified config path exists.
+In a bool context a `Conf` object returns if it's empty, or in other words, if a specified config path exists.
 ```python
 # __bool__ operator works:
 bool(c) == True